aymuos15/panoptica/pr_context.md

 This was challenging because we have to maintain a strucutre which works well for the matching (this needs the information about both the classes), and the final "Class" scores (needs single class information). **This was why I chose to pass the Labelgroup information everywhere.**

-As of now, the matching, TP, FP and FN values work as intended.
-But the global scores for this `PartLabelGroup` class (discussed below) is sending in multilabel values but https://github.com/BrainLesion/panoptica/blob/6dd4ab2b6cd0794491ecb4c84265f3295317346f/panoptica/panoptica_result.py#L19 needs binary.

-## ***Primary Discussion Point***: One of the following 3 can happen:

-1. Do we adopt all metrics to multilabel just for this?
-        - This should not take too long to do, even with setting up tests.
-It may also set up a nice scheme to add in-house tests and comparison for "non matching based metrics".
-I am aware panoptica already does that inherently.
-2. Do we build a seperate evaluator and result class just for Part cases?
-3. or, is my entire structure faulty right now?

 Note: Although not present in brats, *I am yet to test for multiple parts of different classes within a thing*.
 The code should work for it as is but I have not tested for it.

 # Discussing the current state of the potential PR